omar-mohamed/omar-mohamed.github.io/_posts/2019-03-22-Tensorflow-CIFAR-100-Series-2(CNN).markdown

 category:  Technical
 ---

-In [part_1](https://omar-mohamed.github.io/technical/2019/03/18/Tensorflow-CIFAR-100-Series-1(preprocessing)/) we preprocessed the data saved it in a pickle file for training.
+In [part_1](https://omar-mohamed.github.io/technical/2019/03/18/Tensorflow-CIFAR-100-Series-1(preprocessing)/) we preprocessed the data and saved it in a pickle file for training.
 In this tutorial we will train a simple CNN and see how it performs.

 ## Load and reformat the data

-This script will begin to download the CIFAR100 dataset in the project folder
+First thing, we should load the data and make sure it's in the correct shape for training.

 {% highlight python %}